CrayLabs/SmartSim/doc/orchestrator.rst

 Client Initialization
 ---------------------
-To establish a connection with the colocated orchestrator, we need to initialize a new SmartRedis `client` and specify `cluster=False` since colocated deployments are never clustered but single-sharded.
+To establish a connection with the colocated ``Orchestrator``, we need to initialize a new SmartRedis `client` and specify `cluster=False` since colocated deployments are never clustered but single-sharded.